-Because the DOT hazardous waste labeling and marking requirements are different based on the size of the container, it is important to distinguish between bulk and non-bulk packages.
+The DOT hazardous waste labeling and marking requirements are different based

-Non-bulk packaging is defined as packaging which has:
+Non-bulk packaging is defined as packaging that has:

-- A maximum net mass of 400-kilograms (882-pounds) or less and a maximum capacity of 450-liters (119-gallons) or less as a receptacle for a solid
+- A maximum net mass of 400kg (882 lbs.) or less and a maximum capacity of 450L (119 gal.) or less as a receptacle for a solid

-- A water capacity of 454-kilograms (1,000-pounds) or less as a receptacle for a gas as defined in 49 CFR 173.115
+- A water capacity of 454kg (1000 lbs.) or less as a receptacle for a gas as defined in 49 CFR 173.115

-- A water capacity greater than 454-kilograms (1,000-pounds) as a receptacle for a gas as defined in 49 CFR 173.115
+- A water capacity greater than 454kg (1000 lbs.) as a receptacle for a gas as defined in 49 CFR 173.115

 While the DOT guidelines for properly labeling and marking non-bulk and bulk containers

 The design and size of labels are based on international standards and are used to identify the hazards within the container.
 Each diamond (square-on-point) label measures at least 100mm (4" x 4") on each side as prescribed in 49 CFR 172.407(c)(1).